|Terms and Definitions|

 Recognising the different experiences of public administrations in adopting and maintaining OSS and building on the belief that the sustainability of open source projects relies heavily on the communities around them, the European Commission’s Open Source Observatory (OSOR) has put together dedicated Guidelines for Sustainable Open Source Communities in the Public Sector.
 The purpose of the Guidelines is to debunk the myth that working with OSS is challenging, resource intense, and requires domain-specific knowledge.
 They aim to demonstrate that there are different ways to launch an OSS project and a community around it within a public administration and to guide readers through this process.
 Whilst many guidelines on OSS community-building exist, such as the Linux or GitHub Open Source Guides, there is a gap to fill when it comes to the sustainable OSS community-building in the public sector.

-The Guidelines for Sustainable Open Source Communities in the Public Sector are for civil servants at all administrative levels, project managers, IT developers, and OSS enthusiasts looking to start or participate in an OSS project or for individuals who are simply curious about what such an endeavour might entail.
+First published in 2020, the Guidelines for Sustainable Open Source Communities in the Public Sector are for civil servants at all administrative levels, project managers, IT developers, and OSS enthusiasts looking to start or participate in an OSS project or for individuals who are simply curious about what such an endeavour might entail.

 The Guidelines are based on the assumption that public administrations should not merely reuse OSS (i.e. be consumers) but rather be active members and contributors to the communities that exist around this software.

-The Guidelines were put together following research consisting of a literature review, a dedicated survey, and five case studies on the following sustainable OSS communities in the public sector: the Integreat software developed outside the public sector and used by German municipalities; the use of the CONSUL platform by the Groningen municipality in the Netherlands; Lutece software developed by the City of Paris; the Developers Italia community launched by the Italian government; and the geospatial OSKARI software developed in Finland.
+The Guidelines were put together based on research consisting of a literature review, a dedicated survey, and five case studies on the following sustainable OSS communities in the public sector: the Integreat software developed outside the public sector and used by German municipalities; the use of the CONSUL platform by the Groningen municipality in the Netherlands; Lutece software developed by the City of Paris; the Developers Italia community launched by the Italian government; and the geospatial OSKARI software developed in Finland.

 The research methods used to produce the Guidelines are briefly described in the Methodological Note chapter and the research results are available in an analysis document, Key Success Factors of Sustainable Open Source Communities published on the OSOR Knowledge Centre.